"Behind Every Good Man" (1966) by Nicolai Ursin

 Co-presented by Aurora Picture Show and the Station Museum of Contemporary Art

 In conjunction with the 50th anniversary of the Stonewall Rebellion, Aurora Picture Show and The Station Museum of Contemporary Art co-present this special screening of rarely-seen documentary and experimental short films reflecting Queer expressions and the struggle for LGBTQ rights since that catalytic protest.
 Referencing The Supremes' song that was a jukebox favorite at the Stonewall Inn at the time of the infamous police raid–No Matter What Sign You Are includes films by Jack Smith, Nikolai Ursin, Barbara Hammer, Marguerite Paris, and Jim Hubbard.
-The program also features the 2018 fiction film Happy Birthday, Marsha! imaginging trans activist and artist Marsha P. Johnson in the hours leading up to the Stonewall riots and director Travis Johns’ short documentary The Trouble With Ray about the Houston activist and provocateur Ray Hill who passed away in November.
+The program also features the new fiction film Happy Birthday, Marsha! imagining trans activist and artist Marsha P. Johnson in the hours leading up to the Stonewall riots and director Travis Johns’ short documentary The Trouble With Ray about the Houston activist and provocateur Ray Hill who passed away in November.